-Or else you get in the zone and before you know it, half the day is gone and your kids are wondering if you’re ever going to get around to feeding them lunch.
+Sometimes, you get in the zone and before you know it, half the day is gone.

 Not to mention, sitting in one spot all day banging away on your laptop is like, really bad for you.

-Even if you exercise, sitting down for extended periods of time can literally kill you.
+Even if you exercise, sitting down for extended periods can literally kill you.

 When you’re doing business stuff, remember to take regular time outs.

 Work for 30 minutes, then break for five.
 Or work for 45 and break for 10, whatever works for you.

 Get up from your desk (or off the couch if you work like me 🙂 ) and stretch.
 Walk around the house and pick up a little.
 Have a healthy snack and drink some water.

 Your body will thank you and taking a quick break can give you an energy boost when it’s time to go back to work.

 Distractions abound, especially when you run a business from home.